eclipse-sw360/sw360/README_DOCKER.md

     docker logs -f sw360
     ```

-## Extra configurations
+## Configurations

-By defaut, docker image of SW360 runs without internal web server and is assigned to be SSL as default.
+By default, docker image of SW360 runs without internal web server and is assigned to be SSL as default.
 This is configured on *portal-ext.properties*

 Here's some extra configurations that can be useful to fix some details.